 When I later researched the science of taste perception, I also learned that eating with your hands can improve the taste of your food.
 It may even be healthier.

 - Post: Can You Get More Out of Your Food by Eating With Your Hands?

 - Article: The Science, Folklore, and Joy of Eating With One’s Hands

 ✓ Women: Try a different way to wipe.

-Kim’s mom had to figure out how to use toilet paper on her own when she moved to Canada from Japan.
-So whatever she taught Kim was probably not the best practice.
-Kim researched and rethought her wiping technique and hasn’t wiped the same way since.
+And this meant that whatever she taught Kim was probably not the best practice.
+So Kim researched and rethought her wiping technique.
+And she hasn’t wiped the same way since.

 ✓ Men: Sit down to pee.